Employee Data Protection Policy (GDPR Compatible)

 On 25 May 2018 the General Data Protection Regulation (GDPR) came into force and data protection is still at the top of many businesses’ agenda.
 The GDPR represented the most important change to data protection and privacy law in two decades and many businesses are still learning how best to build compliance into their day-to-day activities.
 This policy template is designed to help in that process.

 Our Data Protection Policy sets out the rights of data subjects and the obligations of an employer in its capacity as a data controller under the GDPR, setting out a number of organisational and procedural measures to help ensure compliance.

-The language used in this Employee Data Protection Policy limits its context and applicability to personal data relating to employees.
+The language used in this Employee Data Policy limits its context and applicability to personal data relating to employees.
 For a more general data protection policy (for customer data, for example), please refer to our GDPR Data Protection Policy, available in the Business document folder.

 This document is designed for business use only, and certain provisions of the GDPR relating to public authorities and other official bodies have not been fully incorporated.
-Please also note that this is a “living document” and will be reviewed as more best practice and official guidance on the GDPR becomes established.

 Optional phrases / clauses are enclosed in square brackets.
 These should be read carefully and selected so as to be compatible with one another.
 Unused options should be removed from the document.

 This Employee Data Protection Policy template contains the following sections:

 4. The Data Protection Principles

 5. The Rights of Data Subjects

 8. Specified, Explicit, and Legitimate Purposes